amit-raghav/Docs/websocket.md

 When it is enabled, the reverse proxy has to set the HTTP header x-ditto-pre-authenticated.

-The format of the “pre-authenticated” string is: <issuer>:&#42;subject&#42;.
+The format of the “pre-authenticated” string is: <issuer>:<subject>.
 The issuer defines which system authenticated the user and the subject contains e.g. the user-id or -name.

 This string must then be used in [policies](https://www.eclipse.org/ditto/basic-policy.html#subjects) as “Subject ID”.